spree/spree/guides/content/developer/customization/authentication.markdown

 h3.
 Initial Setup

-To begin using your custom *User* class, you must first edit Spree’s initializer located at *config/initializers/spree.rb* by changing this
+To begin using your custom *User* class, you must first edit Spree's initializer located at *config/initializers/spree.rb* by changing this
 line: